jegly/self-supporting-code/README.md

 3. **Network resilience** (like mycelium's distributed brain)

 This is where the **middle ground (⊙)** becomes essential: the swarm exists in superposition between individual agents (0/1) and collective intelligence (⊙).

+The physical precedent is now established.
+Michael Levin's group at Tufts University demonstrated that **Xenobots**—living robots assembled from frog embryo cells—self-organise into novel morphologies not present in the original organism, and can even exhibit collective kinematic memory.
+More remarkably, **anthrobots** (2023), assembled from human tracheal cells, spontaneously form multi-cellular assemblies that repair damaged neural tissue in vitro—with no genetic modification, no programmed behaviour.
+The emergent healing behaviour arises purely from the interaction rules between cells.
+This is your `NanoSwarm.execute_mission()` method running on actual human biology: distributed, autonomous, goal-directed without central command.

 ```python
 from typing import List, Set, Tuple